ZeeChono/GradientCodeReadDocs/docs/source/usage.rst

         User ubuntu
         IdentityFile ~/.ssh/first_instance.pem

-Second, we will have to modify the file **/etc/hosts**.
+Secondly, we will have to modify the file **/etc/hosts**.
 Here's an example of how my file looks like on the master node.
 Update yours accordingly for each instance.

    .. code-block::